 The most powerful strategies are often the simplest and easiest to implement.
-That is the case with this simple but effective strategy which involves the rotation of activity, awareness or presence of mind, and stillness.
-These three ingredients are a formula that will simultaneously increase your effectiveness and wellness.
+That is the case with this simple but effective strategy.
+This tactic involves rotating awareness, presence of mind, and stillness.
+These three ingredients are a formula that will increase your effectiveness and wellness.

-Alternating movement with stillness, action, and rest helps to maintain balance in our lives.
-It requires us to consciously alternate our activities with moments of silence, creating a healthy rhythm for body, mind, and spirit.
+Alternating movement with stillness, action, and rest helps to maintain balance.
+It requires conscious attention.
+When we alternate our activities with moments of silence, we create a healthy rhythm for body, mind, and spirit.
 The key is remaining present.
-When we are present and aware, we engage the Observer or spirit instead of running on autopilot.
+When present and aware, we engage the Observer or spirit instead of running on autopilot.

 Most people live their entire lives on autopilot with the Ego in control.
 The spirit, soul, or Observer of our consciousness is offline, in the background.
 People who live on autopilot often lose track of time and feel numb and disconnected.